hashicorp/best-practices/terraform/providers/aws/README.md

   - [ ] `aws-us-east-1-ubuntu-vault`
   - [ ] `aws-us-east-1-ubuntu-haproxy`

-We will be building artifacts for the `us-east-1` region in this walkthrough.
+We built artifacts for the `us-east-1` region in this walkthrough.
 If you'd like to add another region, follow the [Multi-Region](#multi-region) setup instructions below.

-If you decide to update any of the artifact names, be sure those name changes are reflected in your `terraform.tfvars` file.
+If you decide to update any of the artifact names, be sure those name changes are reflected in your `terraform.tfvars` file(s).

-### Deploy a `us-east-1` Node.js Application with Atlas
+### Deploy a `us-east-1` Node.js Application

 - [ ] Fork the [`demo-app-nodejs` repo](https://github.com/hashicorp/demo-app-nodejs)
 - [ ] Use the [New Application](https://atlas.hashicorp.com/applications/new) tool to create your Node.js Application